Mesothelioma and Nutrition: What You Need to Know

 After a mesothelioma diagnosis, patients and their families often search for things they can do and changes they can make to support the best possible outcomes.
 One of the most significant ways to support the health and wellbeing of mesothelioma patients (as well as the effectiveness of any treatment regimen) is also one of the most basic: diet and nutrition.

-What is the best sort of diet for mesothelioma patients?
+What is the Best Sort of Diet for Mesothelioma Patients?

 There is no one set diet for mesothelioma patients, as each patient has specific nutritional needs as well as treatment and care goals.
 Always consult with your mesothelioma care team about the type of diet that will work best for you.